hookenz/caddy-signed-urls/README.md

 - Verify query parameters are sorted alphabetically when signing
 - Ensure the path includes query parameters in the signature
 - Check that signature is excluded from the signed string
+- Check the format for the signature is url safe base64 defined in [RFC 4648 - Base 64 Encoding with URL and Filename Safe Alphabet](https://datatracker.ietf.org/doc/html/rfc4648#section-5)

 **2. "URL has expired"**